 Props must be secured to a costume or held in a manner in such that they do not endanger or entangle others.
 Be aware that the convention may become quite crowded and take appropriate precautions.

-Realistic looking prop crafted grenades, bombs, mines (explosives) must have a strip of orange electrical tape visible wrapped around the body of the device unless it already has one thru the pin as stated immediately above.
+Realistic looking prop crafted grenades, bombs, mines (explosives) should have a strip of orange electrical tape visible wrapped around the body of the device unless it already has one thru the pin as stated immediately above.

 Chains and ropes are limited to 3ft in length if they are uncoiled or used to attach to prop weapons ( example: kusarigama, morningstars).They cannot hang in such a manner as to pose an entanglement or trip hazard.
 They cannot be swung and must be under control at all times.
 Ropes/chains completely integrated into clothing or coiled into bundles (not hanging loosely) are not limited to 3 feet.